The Story of the Farmhouse Table with a Race Track

 Building the Base

 Building the base following the plans was a very simple process.
 The most involved part was cutting the half laps to join the pieces.
 For the smaller pieces I used my Oshlun stack dado blade on my Ridgid table saw.
+See this link for my newer and upgraded Dado Stack

 For the longer pieces it was easier to use my Dewalt 12” sliding compound miter saw with the depth stop set to stop half way into the board and them use a chisel to clean them out.
 The other option would be use a router with a ¾” bit or even a circular saw, which is the way that Rogue Engineer did it.